itb-community/ITB-ModLoader/modding-wishlist.md

 ## Modding maps

 Currently, the entire `maps/` scripts directory is sandboxed, and completely separate from the `scripts/` directory, making dynamic control of map loading/selection logic fairly challenging, if not downright impossible.
 Handling maps through the same lua context as the other scripts would be a great addition.

+## Modding sound

+As it stands, modders have no way at all to add new sound files or define new fmod sound events (or it is prohibitively difficult).
+Perhaps it would be possible to have a `modded.bank` file loaded by the game, whose fmod project is exposed, allowing modification by mods?